wyatttroutman/NodeJs-UDP-Server/NodeJs-UDP-Server/README.md

 ## Notes
 As is, there is no real functionality to this project.
 It was only made as part of a set of educational exercises that I regularly do to maintain my seldom used technical skills.

+## License
+This project and its contents are my property and are not to be used for any purpose other than those purposes which I allow, in writing, to the user.

 ## Liability
 This repository is provided as is.
 I make no representations or warranties of any kind for this repository.
 I will not be liable for any damages you may suffer in connection with using, modifying, or distributing this software.
 This software was written for Proof of Concept purposes only.